tundish/blathnaid/NOTES.rst

 It was a trivet, such as you'd use to balance a kettle above a fire.
 This one was solidly made, but in a decorative design; it had curved spokes like the wheel of some fantastic chariot.
 Around the circumference were embossed letters, not yet clear enough to read.

-This was a very clever thing, which you don't see often today.
-Because any brew you made on this trivet, however little tea you had - in fact, no matter if you were only boiling hay - would nourish and cheer you throughout, and you would not feel the lack of food.

 A token
 -------